chesswondo/movie-recommender-chatbot/README.md

 ```

 ## Calculating embeddings
-Before using the program you may need to calculate embeddings for the dataset.
+Before using the program you need to calculate embeddings for the dataset.
 Here is the script for doing it in "scripts" folder.
 So first navigate to it.
 Then you can use the next script:
 ```bash
 python embeddings_retriever.py \